How Do You Attract More Clients?

 Read more about this first step - attracting more enquiries - on the next page, with detailed articles and free DIY Survey downloads.

-It takes deliberate effort to attract a new sort of first-time enquiry.
+It takes deliberate effort to interest a new sort of first-time client.

 Your previous brand – the image people have of you – carries a momentum in their minds.
-So an extra effort is needed to change people's perception.
-And the results will depend on whether enough people want your new offer.
+So it takes extra effort to change people's perception.
+But you can 'tune' your marketing message to appeal to a more preferable type of client.

-Concerns about that make it tempting to widen your offer as much as possible.
+Concerns about losing out can make it tempting to widen your offer as much as possible.

-But the risk then is diluting your differentiation from colleague-competitors and perhaps attract fewer enquiries overall.
+But the risk then is diluting your differentiation from colleague-competitors and perhaps gainingfewer enquiries overall.

 It can be difficult to help first-timers to instruct you.

-Doubts, unfamiliarity, concerns about making things worse, etc. can all increase their hesitancy.
+Doubts, unfamiliarity, concerns about making things worse, etc. can all increase hesitancy.

 They need more help to make the most appropriate choice.